lapphe/AMBER-pipeline/tutorial.md

    _Note: in Windows, you can copy the directory path by right-clicking on the folder name in the file explorer and selection “Copy address as text”.
 You can then paste it in the the command window_

 5. Run pose estimation steps <br>
-To run pose estimation, you will enter “python”, the script name,  followed by the path to the directory where your videos are location. e.g. `python AMBER_pose_estimation.py C:\Desktop\example_videos` Press enter to execute the command.<br>
+To run pose estimation, you will enter “python”, the script name,  followed by the path to the directory where your videos are location. <br>
+e.g. `python AMBER_pose_estimation.py C:\Desktop\example_videos` <br>
+Press enter to execute the command.<br>
 The deeplabcut files will appear in the same directory as your videos.
 There will also be **two new folders created**: <br>
 The first folder, _pose_estimation_videos_, contains the video with the labeled dam and pup points to check model performance.
 These videos have been move to a separate directory to make importing videos into SimBA easier later on. <br>